-At one time, Harris Park Metropolitan District (HPMD) had researched the possibility of providing full water and sanitation services, so we legally set up the “Water & Sanitation District”; however this was never pursued.
-If, in the future, Harris Park should look into this further, we already are registered legally as a Water & Sanitation District.
+At one time, HPMD had researched the possibility of providing full water and sanitation services, so we legally set up the “Water & Sanitation District”; however this was never pursued.
+If, in the future, HPMD should look into this further, we already are registered legally as a Water & Sanitation District.

 (18) “Sanitation district” means a special district that provides for storm or sanitary sewers, or both, flood and surface drainage, treatment and disposal works and facilities, or solid waste disposal facilities or waste services, and all necessary or proper equipment and appurtenances incident thereto.